Turzoxpress/NodeJS-Professional-Training-MongoDB/part_3/readme.md

 ```

 You will see a file named **package-lock.json** has been created.
 Don't worry about this file.
-It will manage our installed packages automatically if we deploy our application or backend to cloud server or another place.
+It will manage our installed packages automatically.

 Now start your server by just this command below: